adupanda/OutscalGameJam1/README.md

 Path making on the grid which the trains follow.
 Lobby system with levels being locked and unlocked when previous ones are complete.
 Collision detection on the grid.

+You can play my game at - https://adupanda.itch.io/train-manager